top of page

 The Residency comes with:

-• a vibrant intellectual community dedicated to critical inquiry into media
+• and a vibrant intellectual community dedicated to critical inquiry into media.

 The Centre will be happy to help coordinate studio visits with University of Toronto faculty during the residency.